 Pickup truck crashes into house, killing 1 in Dallas suburb

-Authorities say Jose Reyes, 42, died and a woman was injured when an 18-year-old drunk driving ... .
-In this Thursday, June 1, 2017, image taken from video by KDFW-FOX 4, a first responder checks out the scene after the driver of a pickup truck crashed into the bedroom of a home in Mesquite, Texas.
+In this Thursday, June 1, 2017 photo, debris is strewn about on the front lawn of a home in Mesquite, Texas.
+Authorities say Jose Reyes, 42, died and a woman was injured when an 18-year-old drunk driving suspect crashed into the bedroom of a home in the Dallas suburb/ less In this Thursday, June 1, 2017 photo, debris is strewn about on the front lawn of a home in Mesquite, Texas.

 Add your comments below